Code-Institute-Submissions/MS2-3/readme.md

 * "As a user I would like the option to make the game more challenging."

-* "As a user I would like the game test my concentration."
+* "As a user I would like the game to test my concentration."

 * "As a user I want know my current score."